08abhinav/RAGify/README.md

-Got it ✅ — here’s a clean, simple **README.md** for your RAGify project:

----

 # 📘 RAGify

 A lightweight **Retrieval-Augmented Generation (RAG) application** built with **Flask**, **FAISS**, and **Google Gemini**, allowing users to upload documents (PDF, DOCX, CSV, Web URL) and query them using natural language.